 As far as we know, all dinosaurs reproduced by laying eggs, as do most other sauropsids (reptiles).
 It is very difficult to determine what species of dinosaur laid the eggs that have been discovered, because only a few dinosaur embryos have been found inside the fossil eggs.

 Did dinosaurs lay big eggs?
 Some probably did, but there is a limit to how big an egg can be.
-Bigger eggs need thicker shells for support, but because the developing embryo must breathe through the shell, it cannot be too thick.
+Bigger eggs need thicker shells for support, but

 All dinosaurs hatch from eggs, including extinct dinosaurs and modern birds; as do crocodiles, the living group most closely related to dinosaurs.
 Until the 1980s, discoveries of fossilized eggs and bones of young dinosaurs were extremely rare, but dinosaur eggs have now been discovered on several continents, and fossils of hatchlings, juveniles, and adults have been found for most major groups.